Blasanka/code-measuring-tool/README.md

 - For the function coupling, used regex to find and match spec.
 - Used simple PDF generate using http://www.fpdf.org/?lang=en
 - Weights are stored an read using XML files.
+- Integration, source code and sharing handled using git with github.

 ### Sidenotes